grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/14 Scenarios.md

 If you want to control the number of VUs while the test is running.

+Important: this is the only executor that is not supported in `k6 cloud`, it can only be used locally with `k6 run`.

 #### Examples

 - Execute a test run controllable at runtime, starting with 0 VUs up to a maximum of